• Skip to primary navigation

 • Prepare all the ingredients in advance as the cooking process is quick.

-• To make egg ribbons, pour them in a thin stream while stirring from a slight height.
+• To make the egg ribbons, pour them in a thin stream at a height while stirring.

 Instructions